Chipovaneyyy/rootless-db2-container/README.md

 ## Credits
 I did not create the entrypoint script, I took the one from [this project](https://github.com/Taskana/taskana/blob/master/docker-databases/db2_11-5/entrypoint.sh) - I modified it a little to work with my image.
 See the entrypoint.sh file itself for more information.

+I am not affiliated with them, or IBM.

+## Disclaimer
+This project is provided "as is" and without any warranty or guarantee of any kind.
+Use it at your own risk.

+The author is not responsible for any damage, data loss, system failure, or other issues that may result from using this software.

+See the Apache License 2.0 for more information.

 ## How to build
 ### Step 1